sheeziebby/Plus-Calculator/README.md

 Plus-Calculator
 ===============

 A calculator designed around a plus sign.
-This calculator is for addition only and I'm considering doing one for each individual operation(division, multiplication, etc.)
+This calculator is only for addition only and I'm considering developing an individual design for each individual operation(division, multiplication, subtraction, etc.)

-this is for a treehouse contest.
+This application was developed by me for a treehouse contest.